 What do you most enjoy about your job?

 Our community at Barrecore, staff and clients!
 I love working with and meeting so many talented, positive and motivated people.
 We support each other and that is truly empowering.
 It’s what makes us stand out and what makes Barrecore such an amazing place to work.

 The people I am surrounded with each day keep me going.
 The entire Barrecore team, clients and other incredibly inspiring people in the community make all of the effort worth it.
 It’s also a huge boost each time I hear how pumped someone is when they see a positive change in their body!

 How and why did you develop your nutrition programme, barreNOURISH?

 A healthy lifestyle is not limited to fitness and working out.
-Clean eating and supplying our bodies with all the nutrients it needs is an important aspect of our overall health.
-I started barreNOURISH, because I find many healthy eating programmes to be unachievable and often geared towards achieving fast, but short-term weight loss.
+Clean eating and supplying our bodies with all the nutrients they need is an important aspect of our overall health.
+I started barreNOURISH because I find many healthy eating programmes to be unachievable and often geared towards achieving fast, but short-term weight loss.
 I believe that sustainable results are best achieved through balance and consistency, not crash dieting.
 Our health should be the main priority when it comes to choosing a diet. barreNOURISH helps clients to find out what is best for their bodies.
-The programme is always tailored to the individual client and their bodies.
+The programme is always tailored to the individual client.

 What do you think is the best way to kick-start a healthy lifestyle switch?

 In terms of exercise, book yourself in for an exercise class.
 Don’t overthink it and don’t stress about the other people in class.
 Once you have booked it and are on your way to the studio, you will do it.
 If you don’t want to book a workout class, buy a great piece of active wear, put it on and step through the front door.
 Once you are outside, it will seem much more logical to just go for a run instead of going back inside and changing back into your regular clothes!